*This part covers September 2015 (the leadership coup) until the end of 2016.

 He also removes the Immigration Ministry from a permanent position in the National Security Committee, indicating his disdain for tough border security.
 He is even criticised for this by Bill Shorten, in yet another instance of Turnbull outflanking Labor to the left.

-21st September, 2015 – Turnbull says he will provide large-scale federal funding for urban mass transit.
+21st September, 2015 – It is reported that Turnbull will provide large-scale federal funding for urban mass transit.
 This is a major policy change.
 Abbott had previously banned all large-scale federal funding for urban mass transit, which was a policy consistent with conservative and classical liberal philosophy.

-Turnbull has also canvassed the phasing out of cars, appointed a Minister for Cities, and spoken about cities becoming more densely populated.
+Turnbull has also canvassed the phasing out of cars, appointed a Minister for Cities, and spoken in support of cities becoming more densely populated.
 This is all part of the leftist-‘progressive’ agenda to pile everyone into urban flats and high-rise units, depopulate and cut-off rural areas, and phasing out privately-owned and mobile cars, in favour of government-owned and restricted mass-transit.

-In stark contrast, Abbott has clearly articulated his opposition to this vision, writing in his 2009 book Battlelines:
+In stark contrast, Abbott has clearly articulated his opposition to this vision, writing in his 2009 book Battlelines [pg.
+173-174]:

 Turnbull and his leftist media allies call the Abbott policy “ideological“, which is a classic tactic of the left.
 When a conservative is implementing conservative policy, then they label it as “ideological”, but when a leftist-‘progressive’ is implementing leftist-‘progressive’ policy, then it is labelled “pragmatic and science-based”.
 They are able to get away with this lie because the left have largely wrestled control of academia, and a facade of neutrality can be applied to what is really ideological.